tock/tock/doc/reference/trd-appid.md

 through APIs and does not leak internal state.

 `ShortID` values MAY persist across boots and restarts of a process binary.
-If `ShortID` is derived from a global application identifier, then it is by definition persistent, since it is a determinstic mapping from the identifier. `ShortID` values derived from local application identifiers, however, MAY be transient and not persist.
+If `ShortID` is derived from a Global Application Identifier, then it is by definition persistent, since it is a determinstic mapping from the identifier. `ShortID` values derived from local application identifiers, however, MAY be transient and not persist.

-8 Capsules
+9 Capsules
 ===============================

-9 Implementation Considerations
+10 Implementation Considerations
 ===============================

-10 Authors' Addresses
+11 Authors' Addresses
 ===============================
 ```
 Philip Levis
-414 Gates Hall
+409 Gates Hall
 Stanford University
 Stanford, CA 94305
 USA